fs-jbracamonte/ai-coach-data-source-orchestrator/daily-reports/README.md

 ### Modifying Query Parameters

-To change which reports are retrieved, update the `query` section in `config.json`:
+To change which reports are retrieved, update the `dailyReports.query` section in `config.json`:

 ```json
 // Query specific employee